 - Click on the Sync button to Initiate the Device check-in process with Intune.

-This method also utilizes the Company Portal app to force initiate Intune sync.
-However, instead of initiating Intune sync from inside the Company Portal app, this time we will simply right-click on the Company Portal icon and click on the Sync option.
+This method also utilizes the Company Portal app to initiate the Intune sync.
+However, instead of initiating Intune sync from inside the Company Portal app, this time, we will right-click on the Company Portal icon and click on the Sync option.

-Method 4 – Using Sync Action on the Intune admin center
+Method 4: Using Sync Action on Intune admin center

 This option does not require access to the end-user device.
-You can remotely force initiate the Intune device check-in process from the Intune admin center.
+You can remotely force the Intune device check-in process to be initiated from the Intune admin center.
 Let’s check the steps:

-- Sign in to the Microsoft Intune Admin Center
+- Sign in to the Intune Admin Center.

-- Search for the device and click on it to manage
+- Please search for the device and click on it to manage.

 - Click on the Sync button and then Click on Yes to confirm.